Why Study Medicine in English at Saint James School of Medicine in North America?

 +

-The 4-Year Medicine Programme
+The 5.5-Year Undergraduate Medicine Programme

 - SJSM graduates are qualified with an international Doctor of Medicine (MD) degree.

-- The course duration is 4 Years.
+- The course duration is 5.5 Years.

-- The Basic Sciences are studied at SJSM campuses in St. Vincent with modules in: Physiology; Biochemistry & Genetics; Neurosciences; Clinical Correlation of Basic Sciences I, II, III, IV; Pathology I, II; Microbiology; Epidemiology & Statistics; Behavioural Science; Pharmacology; Physical Diagnosis & Clinical Medicine; and, Research in Health and Medicine II.
+- The Basic Sciences are studied at SJSM in St. Vincent with modules in: Physiology; Biochemistry & Genetics; Neurosciences; Clinical Correlation of Basic Sciences I, II, III, IV; Pathology I, II; Microbiology; Epidemiology & Statistics; Behavioural Science; Pharmacology; Physical Diagnosis & Clinical Medicine; and, Research in Health and Medicine II.

 - SJSM offers three intakes per annum (January, May, September) and there are no entry exams.